dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I can call 'Flappy Bird' is a success of mine.
-But it also ruins my simple life.
-So now I hate it.
+  One of the tests of leadership is the ability to recognize a problem before it becomes an emergency.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1472 days)